 Proportion of countries who have improved, decreased, or stayed consistent in rank

-All data relayed in the preceding images is from TIP Reports 2011-2020
+All data relayed in the preceding images is from TIP Reports 2011-2021 and meant for visual purposes.

 For more information on the Trafficking in Persons report, follow the links below: